 A needle biopsy is done in a hospital, clinic, or your doctor's office.
 During the test, you will lie on your back with a pillow under your shoulders, your head tipped backward, and your neck extended.
 This position pushes the thyroid gland forward, making it easier to do the biopsy.
 Do not cough, talk, or swallow when the needle is in place.

 Before the biopsy, you may be given a medicine (sedative) to help you relax.
 Your doctor will clean the skin over your thyroid gland with a special soap.

 Your doctor may use an ultrasound to guide the placement of the needle.
-He or she will put a thin needle into your thyroid gland and take out a small amount of thyroid tissue and fluid.
+Your doctor will put a thin needle into your thyroid gland and take out a small amount of thyroid tissue and fluid.
+More than one sample is usually taken.
 The tissue is looked at under a microscope.

 A small bandage is placed over the area where the needle was inserted.

 The skin over your thyroid gland is cleaned with a special soap.
 A small cut (incision) is made in your neck.
 A sample of thyroid tissue is taken or your doctor can take out a lump if one is present.
-Some thyroid tissue may be sent to the laboratory during the biopsy to see whether it has cancer cells.
-If cancer cells are present, your doctor may take out more or all of the thyroid gland.
+Some thyroid tissue may be sent to the lab during the biopsy to see if it has cancer cells.
+If cancer cells are found, your doctor may take out more or all of the thyroid gland.

-The incision is closed with stitches.
-A bandage is put over the stitches.
-Keep the biopsy site covered and dry for 48 hours.
-A small amount of bleeding from the biopsy site can be expected.
-Ask your doctor how much drainage to expect.
-Some people may need to stay in the hospital for one night.
+The incision is closed with stitches, and a bandage is put over the stitches.
+Some people may need to stay in the hospital for the night.

 How It Feels